Jul-Wie/menu-searx/README.md

 # Menu Searx
-A simple program to search the [searx](https://searx.me/) web browser through [dmenu](https://tools.suckless.org/dmenu/) or [rofi](https://github.com/davatorium/rofi), sort through the results and open the selected URL in you prefered web browser.
+A simple program to search the [searx](https://searx.me/) search engine through [dmenu](https://tools.suckless.org/dmenu/) or [rofi](https://github.com/davatorium/rofi), sort through the results and open the selected URL in you prefered web browser.
 Works with almost any Searx instance and you can change which one to use easily.
 ![Demo](images/demo.GIF)

 # Prerequisites